Biskop256/IoT-desktop/README.md

 ### Files

 - **`boot.py`**
-  On boot: if reset button is pressed, starts `wifi_setup.py`.
+  On boot: if reset button is pressed, starts `config_setup.py`.
 Otherwise runs `main.py`.

-- **`wifi_setup.py`**
+- **`config_setup.py`**
-  Starts an access point "CridentialsSetup", password "desk1234", opens a web page on http://192.168.4.1/ where SSID, password, MQTT broker, etc. can be entered.
+  Starts an access point "CredentialsSetup", password "desk1234", opens a web page on http://192.168.4.1/ where SSID, password, MQTT broker, etc. can be entered.
 Credentials are saved to `config.txt`.

 - **`main.py`**
   Connects to wifi and MQTT using info saved in `config.txt`  and initiates `IoT.py`.